kennych418/kennych418.github.io/index.md

 ### Project Timeline
 **Week 5:**<br>
 *Goals:* Finish Schematic.
 Order components.
 BLE communication between devices.
-Time synchronization using BLE.
+Time synchronization using BLE.<br>
-*Critical:* All hardware orders must be complete as early in the week as possible.
+*Critical:* All hardware orders must be complete as early in the week as possible.<br>

 **Week 6:**<br>
 *Goals:* Access IMU.
 Implement dead reckoning and detection of motion.
 Implement a 2D location visualization app of some sort on the computer.
 Assemble and test devices when they arrive.
-Exchange parts.
+Exchange parts.<br>
 *Critical:* BLE Communication between devices must be reliable.
-Time synchronization must be reliable and extend to multiple devices.
+Time synchronization must be reliable and extend to multiple devices.<br>

 **Week 7:**<br>
 *Goals:* Assemble all node devices.
 Model IR intensity as a function of distance.
 Test scattering reflector for IR emitter.
-Verify that the IMU, IR transmitters, and IR receivers work.
+Verify that the IMU, IR transmitters, and IR receivers work.<br>
-*Critical:* Must have assembled hardware.
+*Critical:* Must have assembled hardware.<br>

 **Week 8:**<br>
 *Goals:* Completed project by the end of this week.
-Present preliminary results to the class.
+Present preliminary results to the class.<br>
 *Critical:* Verify that the nodes can track the distance from each other.
-Try to write the code that will calculate their relative position from one another.
+Write the code that will calculate their relative position from one another.<br>

 **Week 9:**<br>
 *Goals:* Comment code.
 Write report.
 Remove any bugs.
 Polish the software and interface.
 Make website look clean.
-Name for project.
+Name for project.<br>
-*Critical:* Must have complete project with working hardware.
+*Critical:* Must have complete project with working hardware.<br>

 **Week 10:**<br>
-*Goals:* Record and edit demo video.
+*Goals:* Record and edit demo video.<br>
 *Critical:* Demo video.
 Project website.
 Github.
-Cleaned code.
+Cleaned code.<br>

 ### Limitations